-Recruiters are the driving force behind the process of recruitment.
+Recruiters are the driving force behind the process of recruitment through technical skills assessment.
 A process that can be deemed successful only if it is able to provide ‘qualified candidates’ as per the requirement.
 Incidentally, it is also one of the key metrics of recruiters to measure their performance.

 This gap between the actual and expected qualification level is due to a difference in understanding of ‘qualified’ candidates.

-If only the recruiters understood what was really needed.
+This could only be possible, only if the recruiters understand what was really needed.

 Now, if you’re wondering, why do they need to understand the hiring manager’s viewpoint?
 The answer is elementary i.e., demand and supply!